-Computer security often isn’t thought about until a problem arises—and at that point, a break in security can cause harmful and potentially major problems.
-Because we all want to keep our computers and information safe, we have some answers to some frequently asked questions about potential security issues and how you can prevent them from happening to you.
+Computer security tactics aren't often thought about until a problem arises—and at that point, a break in security can cause harmful and potentially major issues.
+Because we all want to keep our computers and information safe, we have answers to some frequently asked questions about potential security issues and how you can prevent them from happening to you.

 Why is computer security important?

-Computer security is important, primarily to keep your information protected.
-It’s also important for your computer’s overall health, helping to prevent viruses and malware and allowing programs to run more smoothly.
+Computer security is important because it keeps your information protected.
+It’s also important for your computer’s overall health; proper computer security helps prevent viruses and malware, which allows programs to run quicker and smoother.

 What are the most common computer security threats?